-Model and promote the conservation of existing buildings, infrastructure and landscapes as a crucial strategy to achieving a sustainable community and combating climate change.
+Model and promote the conservation of existing properties, infrastructure and landscapes as a crucial strategy to achieving a sustainable community and combating climate change.

-HOW TO USE THE DEVELOPMENT GUIDELINES
+HOW TO USE THE HCA - CONSERVATION AND DEVELOPMENT GUIDELINES

-The Development Guidelines are a resource for designers, architects, developers, builders, and property owners planning new buildings, additions and alterations in the Abbott Street and Marshall Street Heritage Conservation Areas (Map 23.1).
+The HCA - Conservation and Development Guidelines are a resource for designers, architects, developers, builders, and property owners planning new properties, additions and alterations in the Abbott Street and Marshall Street Heritage Conservation Areas (Map 23.1).
 They also serve as an evaluation tool for City staff and municipal decision-makers reviewing proposals.
 The guidelines clarify how to meet the broad objectives for the Heritage Conservation Area as described in the OCP.
 Before starting any design work, individuals involved should refer to the guidelines and consider the following questions:

-- How closely does the design adhere to the vision and objectives of the guidelines? - Where does it depart from them and why? - Is the design informed by an understanding of the heritage value of the property in question? - Does the design respond to the Statement of Significance and Character Defining Elements for the area? - Does the design respond to the Statement of Desired Future Character and Defining Elements for the area? - Does the proposal adhere to the Standards and Guidelines for the Conservation of Historic Places in Canada (Standard 11), ensuring that new buildings and additions are compatible with, distinguishable from, and subordinate to existing historic structures.
+- How closely does the design adhere to the vision and objectives of the guidelines? - Where does it depart from them and why? - Is the design informed by an understanding of the heritage value of the property in question? - Does the design respond to the Statement of Significance and Character Defining Elements for the area? - Does the design respond to the Statement of Desired Future Character and Defining Elements for the area? - Does the proposal adhere to the Standards and Guidelines for the Conservation of Historic Places in Canada (Standard 11), ensuring that new properties and additions are compatible with, distinguishable from, and subordinate to existing historic structures.

-For proposals that retain the heritage value in existing contributory buildings, variances to development guidelines and development regulations may be considered, see section Incentives for the Conservation of Contributory Properties and Streetscapes.
+For proposals that retain the heritage value in existing contributory houses, variances to conservation and development guidelines and development regulations may be considered, see section Chapter 11: Heritage, of Kelowna's OCP.

-Development Guidelines Structure
+Guidelines Structure

-The Development Guidelines provide a comprehensive set of criteria aimed at ensuring that proposed changes in the HCAs meet the Objectives of these Guidelines and adhere to them.
+The HCA - Conservation and Development Guidelines provide a comprehensive set of criteria aimed at ensuring that proposed changes in the HCAs meet the objectives of these guidelines and adhere to them.
 These guidelines encompass detailed design intentions, criteria, and rationales to guide, evaluate, and support decision-making regarding the overall form and character of new constructions and additions.

-Projects may also be subject to additional guidelines or regulations based on zoning, proposed uses, location, building type, project scale and off-site requirements.
+Projects may also be subject to additional guidelines or regulations based on zoning, proposed uses, location, property type, project scale and off-site requirements.
 Applicants must clearly demonstrate compliance with all relevant guidelines and bylaws.
 However, it is recognized that the ability to fully meet each guideline may be influenced by factors such as land use, lot size, topography, existing mature vegetation, and the complexity of the project.
 City staff have the ability to use discretion when evaluating proposals to ensure a balanced approach that meets both the guidelines and the unique circumstances of each project.

-Assignment of Contributory Statures to Properties
+Assignment of Contributory Statuses to Properties